How to Self-Check for Pelvic Organ Prolapse — and What to Do Next

 If you think you might have pelvic organ prolapse — or have already been diagnosed and want to start feeling better — see a pelvic floor physical therapist sooner rather than later.

-Physical therapy treatment for pelvic organ prolapse usually involves assessing and optimizing the performance of your pelvic floor, hip, and abdominal muscles.
+Physical therapy treatment for vaginal or pelvic organ prolapse usually involves assessing and optimizing the performance of your pelvic floor, hip, and abdominal muscles.
 Your PT will also work on improving your bowel and bladder health to make sure your bathroom habits aren’t provoking your symptoms, and then work with you to learn how to better manage the pressure and strain that is placed on your pelvic organs during your daily activities.
 We may also suggest that you talk to your gynecologist about getting a pessary (which works a little like a sports bra to support your pelvic organs).

 Don't hesitate to schedule an evaluation and start working with an Origin pelvic floor PT.
 We're here for you!